gpsinsight/api-driver-documentation/Documentation.md

 ## Authenticate [/session/authenticate/]

-### Authenticate [POST /session/authenticate/]
+### Authenticate Driver [POST /session/authenticate/]

 + Request (application/json)
-    The authcode will be sent to the driver's phone number, if the phone is registered to the right refid
+    The auth_code will be sent to the driver's phone number, if the phone is registered to the right ref_id

     + Body